Digitization of Scalar Fields for Quantum Computing: Introduction

-In this work, we consider aspects of scalar field theories that could be explored with NISQ-era quantum computers.
-In particular, we examine digitizing 0+1 and 1+1 dimensional $\lambda\phi^4$ scalar field theory describing a single real scalar field, including estimating qubit requirements, estimating the number of operators and number of gates required for such simulations, and extrapolating these estimates to $d$+1 dim simulations.
-As the sign of the mass$^2$ term in the Hamiltonian determines whether the ground state of these theories are localized around $\phi = 0$ or are delocalized around two minima of the potential, estimates are provided for both situations.
-Making a connection with classical calculations of lattice QFTs, we discuss Hamiltonian improvement (HI) that can be included to parametrically reduce the impact of the field digitization by powers of $\delta_{\phi({\bf x})}^2$.
-However, as used in Refs.~\cite{Jordan:2011ci,Jordan:2011ne,Jordan:2014tma,Jordan:2017lea} and emphasized in Refs.~\cite{Somma:2016:QSO:3179430.3179434,Macridin:2018gdw,Macridin:2018oli}, the use of the Quantum Fourier Transform (QuFoTr) on the $n_Q$ qubits at each spatial site to evaluate the action of the conjugate-momentum term in the Hamiltonian, and the freedom it provides in applying phases in $\phi$-conjugate momentum space, provides the opportunity to arbitrarily improve the digitized Hamiltonian, removing all polynomials in $\delta_{\phi({\bf x})}$ and rendering digitization effects to be exponentially small (once the conditions imposed by the NS sampling theorem are satisfied).
+In this work, we consider implications of the digitization of scalar fields when mapped to qubit degrees of freedom, with a focus on the associated limits in accuracy of calculations on NISQ-era scale devices.
+In particular, we examine digitizing 0+1 and 1+1 dimensional $\lambda\phi^4$ scalar field theory describing a single real scalar field, including estimating qubit requirements, estimating the number of operators and number of gates required for such simulations, and extrapolating these estimates to $d$+1-dimensional simulations~\footnote{The necessary ingredients for this extrapolation are detailed resource requirements for implementation of 1.) the 0+1 dimensional self-interacting scalar field and 2.) the nearest-neighbor finite-difference gradient operator.
+We analyze these two pieces in depth and subsequently discuss the compilation procedure for applying the analysis to scalar lattices of arbitrary size and dimensionality.}.
+As the sign of the mass-squared term in the Hamiltonian determines whether the ground state of these theories are localized around $\phi = 0$ or are delocalized around two minima of the potential, estimates are provided for both situations.
+Making a connection with classical calculations of lattice QFTs, we discuss Hamiltonian improvement that can be included to parametrically reduce the impact of the field digitization by powers of $\delta_{\phi({\bf x})}^2$.
+However, as used in Refs.~\cite{Jordan:2011ci,Jordan:2011ne,Jordan:2014tma,Jordan:2017lea} and emphasized in Refs.~\cite{Somma:2016:QSO:3179430.3179434,PhysRevLett.121.110504,Macridin:2018oli}, the use of the Quantum Fourier Transform (QuFoTr) on the $n_Q$ qubits at each spatial site to evaluate the action of the conjugate-momentum term in the Hamiltonian, and the freedom it provides in applying phases in field conjugate-momentum space, provides the opportunity to arbitrarily improve the digitized Hamiltonian, removing all polynomials in $\delta_{\phi({\bf x})}$ and rendering digitization effects to be exponentially small (once the conditions imposed by the NS sampling theorem are satisfied).
 Analogous implementations have been utilized previously in Monte-Carlo calculations of non-relativistic systems~\cite{Bulgac:2008zz,Endres:2012cw}.
 We present the complete operator structure required to implement simulations with $n_Q=3,4,5$ qubits per spatial site, along with associated quantum circuits for $n_Q = 3$.
-As different bases in $\phi$-space can be used to span the Hilbert space at each point in space, we examine the JLP implementation using the eigenstates of the $\phi$-operator and a basis defined by the eigenstates of a harmonic oscillator (HO), that is distinct from the frameworks developed in Refs.~\cite{Somma:2016:QSO:3179430.3179434,Macridin:2018oli,Macridin:2018gdw}.
-From our analysis, we conclude that NISQ-era quantum computers can be used to simulate the properties and dynamics of interacting scalar field theories with a modest number of spatial sites with only a small number of qubits per site required to render digitization artifacts negligible compared to other systematic errors.
+As different bases in $\phi$-space can be used to span the Hilbert space at each point in space, we examine the JLP implementation using the eigenstates of the $\phi$-operator and a basis defined by the eigenstates of a harmonic oscillator (HO), that is distinct from the frameworks developed in Refs.~\cite{Somma:2016:QSO:3179430.3179434,Macridin:2018oli,PhysRevLett.121.110504}.
+From our analysis, we conclude that the properties and dynamics of interacting scalar field theories may be simulated with only a modest number of qubits per site required to render digitization artifacts negligible compared to other expected systematic errors \footnote{see processes (2,3) of Fig.~\ref{fig:errorsourcediagram} and Appendix~\ref{app:noisySimulation}} in the NISQ-era.